louishenrifranc/ud851-Exercises/README.md

 ### Common intent
 * A common intent does not specify the app component to start, but instead specifies an action.
 Here is the example of how to start a browser.
 To check if an any app can resolve the activity, for example launch a browser, you can call the method ```intent.resolveActivity(getPacketManager())```.
-* When creating a new Activity it is possible to order them in the AndroidManifest.xml, so that a default Return button to go back from the previous Activity can be set.
+* When creating a new Activity it is possible to order them in the AndroidManifest.xml, so that the default Return button go back to the previous Activity.
 Here is the definition of a Child Activity:
 ```xml
 <activity
             android:name=".DetailActivity"